JDArmy/TextWatermark/docs_md/cmdline.md

   -i, --start-at INTEGER         Index of where the watermark will be
                                  inserted.
 Defaults to 0.
-  -e, --export-params            If True then export watermark params --help                         Show this message and exit.
+  -e, --export-params            If True then export watermark params -n, --no-flag-bit              If True then do not add a flag bit to
+                                 watermark
+  --help                         Show this message and exit.
 ```